igor-martynov/abbr_helper/README.md

 Current workflow is:
   1. You launch abbr_helper.py and open web interface in browser
-  1. You click "upload input file" link and upload DOCX or TXT file
+  1. You click [upload input file] link and upload DOCX or TXT file
   2. AbbrHelper will return page with all found abbreviations in it, known or unknown.

 You can add new abbreviations to DB via [Create abbreviation] button.
+Other supported actions for Abbreviations: edit, delete, disable